Iberdrola: Avangrid

-Iberdrola USA promotes important infrastructure projects in both Maine and New York.
+Avangrid promotes important infrastructure projects in both Maine and New York.
 In Maine, CMP began construction in September 2010 of the Maine Power Reliability Program (MPRP), a $1.4 billion upgrade of the state's transmission network which will also improve grid connections to Canada.
 It also began the roll-out of a smart meter installation plan for 625,000 customers in Maine.
 In New York, important infrastructure projects have been undertaken at Ithaca and Corning Valley.
+In 2024, Iberdrola reaches an agreement to purchase the remaining 18.4% of its US subsidiary, it did not control in Avangrid for USD 2,551 million.